 Dry Mountain is a hike that many people find to be intimidating based on its fearsome reputation.
 To reach the Dry Mountain summit from Racetrack Road is extremely difficult and is known to be the hardest day hike to a peak in Death Valley.
 In addition, many hikers are familiar with the Sierra Club's Desert Peaks Section (DPS), which lists 99 of the best and most scenic desert peaks.
 Of the 99 listed, Dry Mountain is considered to be 1 of the 3 most difficult for hikers to accomplish.
 There are several different routes to reach the summit of Dry Mountain.
 Our route is considered to be the most commonly used.
 We started about 9.6 miles south of Ubehebe Crater on Racetrack Road, where we parked at around the 4,600 foot elevation level at 8am in the morning.
 We decided to take the safest route for hikers, which involved hiking southwest towards the very southern end of the ridgeline.
 Once we arrived there, we followed the canyon around to the back of the ridge until we found a safe place to begin our ascent.
 Progress was slow, as the ridge was steep.
-But there were great views along the way of the Virginia Dry Lakes, The Racetrack, Tin Mountain, and the 8,432 foot eastern peak.
+But there were great views along the way of the Virginia Dry Lakes, The Racetrack, Tin Mountain, and P8432 (the eastern peak).
 Dry Mountain itself was not visible until we had climbed all the way up to a saddle at 2pm, a good 6 hours into our hike.
 Once we reached the saddle, we had to drop down into a valley of pinyon pines as we made our way to the base of Dry Mountain.
 From the saddle, the climb up Dry Mountain (8,674 feet) looked absolutely terrifying.
 But as we got closer to the base, we could see there was a clear path to the summit, which was steep but not dangerous.

 Many more photographs taken during our visit are available for viewing for this destination.
 To see all of them, choose one of the two options presented below.
 The two options are Slideshow viewing and Trip Report viewing.
 The Slideshow option allows for viewing larger images with an autoplay option and a full screen option (available on most browsers).
 This option works very well for large computer screens and tablets.
 The Trip Report option allows for viewing smaller pictures in a standard scroll-down format and enlarging of any panoramic photos taken during our visit.
 Click on the option of your choice to view all of our photos from this destination.
 The Slideshow format opens in a new browser window and the Trip Report format uses the same browser window for viewing.